How to apply

 All students will receive a generous starting stipend of £19,919 per annum, plus travel and research funds for all four years of the Programme.
 All University fees will be covered, regardless of country of citizenship.

-Closing date for all applications is Tuesday 14 January 2020.
+Closing date for all applications was 12 noon on Tuesday 14 January 2020.

 Applications submitted late or in the wrong format cannot be accepted.